gmustuk/elevated-chai-tea/README.md

 # elevated-chai-tea

-Simple one-page website listing the heath and other benefits of drinking this special formula of Chai Tea
+Simple one-page website listing the heath and other benefits of drinking this special formula of Chai Tea.